UX

 Every input should have a label and a placeholder.

-The placeholder behaves like a hint of how many digits the user should input.
-Aside from that, it would be nice if your system recognizes the case when the user has typed a value with or without the leading zero.
+The placeholder hints at the number of digits the user should input.
+It would also be nice if your system recognized whether the user typed a value with or without the leading zero.

-When the first value is filled, the focus should be changed to the next input automatically.
+When the first value is filled, the focus should automatically change to the following input.

-This is ideal: users already know their date of birth.
-They will naturally put the numbers that they have already inputted many times before.
+This is ideal: users already know their date of birth, so they will naturally enter the numbers that they have inputted many times before.

-There is almost no interaction cost because users don’t need to open dropdowns or calendars, manually switch between inputs, or perform any other kind of interaction.
+There is almost no interaction cost because users don’t need to open dropdowns or calendars, manually switch between inputs, or perform any other interaction.

 About the book